 Unfortunately for us, the protected part of the island was virtually inaccessible, while the unprotected part was quite heavily developed for tourism and wildlife sightings were quite uncommon.
 The only mammal that we saw during our few days on the island was a Variable squirrel.

-Birds, of course, were considerably easier to observe, with all-time favourites being White-bellied sea eagle and Brahmini Kite.
-Other birds we saw were: Pacific swallow, Pacific swift, Scaly-breasted munia, Dark-necked tailorbird, Ferruginous flycatcher, White-rumped shama, Ashy Drongo, Hill myna, Black-crested bulbul, Yellow-vented bulbul and Black-headed bulbul, plus a few others that were harder to identify.
+Birds, of course, were considerably easier to observe, with all-time favourites being the White-bellied sea eagle and Brahmini Kite.
+Other birds we saw were: the Pacific swallow, Pacific swift, Scaly-breasted munia, Dark-necked tailorbird, Ferruginous flycatcher, White-rumped shama, Ashy Drongo, Hill myna, Black-crested bulbul, Yellow-vented bulbul and Black-headed bulbul, plus a few others that were harder to identify.

 Snorkelling in Mu Ko Chang National Park

 The underwater world was indeed spectacular.
 I am not particularly familiar with different fish species, but some I did recognize: Bluestreak cleaner wrasse, Pink anemonefish, Long-nose butterflyfish, Coral grouper, Moon wrasse and a few different Clownfish species.
-Some creatures could be seen from the boat, such as Tramperfish and massive schools of Sergeant major fish.
+Some creatures could be seen from the boat, such as Tramperfish and massive schools of Sergeant Major fish.

 On the way back from the snorkelling trip the weather started to change.
 But before the sky darkened we saw a small waterspout touch down on the water near one of the small islands.
 After which the tropical storm moved in and we were happy to climb out of the boat to the safety of dry land.

 Another thing you can do in Mu Ko Chang National Park if you get bored of sitting on the beach is to go sea kayaking.
 Most hotels and resorts have kayaks for hire and you could spend a few hours exploring some of the nearby little islands.

-Best time to visit Koh Chang
+The best time to visit Koh Chang

+So what is the best time of year to visit Koh Chang?
 Like most of Thailand, Koh Chang has three main seasons, cool, dry and rainy.

 The cool season runs from November to February.
 This is the most popular time for visiting the island and it gets quite busy.
-The temperature stays at pleasant 27C – 30C and the thunderstorms are not frequent and rather refreshing.
+The temperature stays at a pleasant 27C – 30C and the thunderstorms are not frequent and rather refreshing.

 The hot season runs from March to April.
 During these months it gets quite hot and very humid.
 This period also the period of Thai holidays, especially in April during Songkran, the Thai New Year that is celebrated from 13 to 15 April.